cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

 :::important
-This authentication method generates a JSON file within the container containing all the credentials required to access your Google Cloud Storage bucket.
-As a result, if someone gains access to the pod, they will also have write permissions to the bucket.
+This authentication method generates a JSON file within the container with all the credentials required to access your Google Cloud Storage bucket.
+As a result, if someone gains access to the `Pod`, they will also have write permissions to the bucket.
 :::